sosier/dsp/02-editors.md

 4. Autocompletion
 5. Packages library

+>>Particularly useful / interesting keyboard shortcuts include:

->>One useful keyboard shortcut I've used thus far is Alt+Backspace which deletes back one word at a time instead of one character at a time.
-Command+Backspace deletes the entire line and is also very useful.
+>>1. `Alt + Backspace` - deletes back one word at a time instead of one character at a time
+2. `Command + Backspace` - deletes the entire line
+3. `Control + Command + G` - selects all instances of the text you have selected (great for use with find & replace or simply just quickly locating all instances of that text)

 >>Atom can be customized using its detailed preferences section or by editting its config, init script, keybindings, etc. files.